Central High seniors walk across the stage

 FRESNO, Calif.
-(KGPE) — Central High School is having its seniors go onto campus Thursday and Friday to get filmed as they cross the stage with their cap and gown.
+(KSEE) — Central High School is having its seniors go onto campus Thursday and Friday to get filmed as they cross the stage with their cap and gown.

 One by one graduating seniors of Central High from the East and West campuses were escorted by Fresno Police.